moosingin3space/engr100-controls/README.md

 # Code for ENGR 100 Blimp

+## 2015-03-17

+The Arduino now implements amplifier offsets for servo control.
+These are configurable in the `localdefs.h` file as well.

 ## 2015-03-15

 The Arduino now implements basic gains for servo control.
 All code is